vantixengine/hello-world-program/README.md

-# hello-world
+# hello-world-program

 ## about
-just a program that prints hello world
+an program that prints hello world

 ## how to install
 go to the releases tab, and choose hello-world